STEMCOR MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT 2018

 As a trading company, our key supply chain is our people.
 We employ approximately 300 people across 26 locations.
 Therefore, the focus of our efforts in relation to Modern Slavery is directed towards our workforce.
 We have undertaken a group-wide review which has given us high confidence that we do not have any forms of modern slavery taking place within our organisation; and have processes in place to ensure it will not happen.

 Our policies on modern slavery and combating it

 We require the highest standards of professional and ethical conduct of all our people and are therefore committed to ensuring that there is no modern slavery or human trafficking in our business.
 Our company ethics policy sets out the principles and standards that guide the way we do business, it specifically addresses and forbids all forms of modern slavery and child working within our organisation, and equally applies to all our all employees, across all functions and businesses globally.
-We also have in place systems including counterparty on-boarding processes to help manage our external supply chains.
-As well as policies to protect whistle blowers, and manage the health & safety of all our employees, and ensure we comply with all relevant laws and regulations, both internationally and in the geographies where we operate.
+We also have in place systems including counterparty on-boarding processes to help manage in external supply chains, as well as policies to protect whistle blowers, and manage the health & safety of all our employees, and ensure we comply with all relevant laws and regulations, both internationally and in the geographies where we operate

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking for the financial year ended 31 December 2018.

 1st February 2019